 Supporting Document for Studied Specific Cases

-We conducted four different case studies to get more insight into the performance of assistive devices that include studying both assistive devices in a particular load condition or an assistive device in two different load conditions with the same effect on the metabolic power expenditure or the same power consumption of assistive actuators.
+We conducted four different case studies to gain more insight into the performance of assistive devices that include studying both assistive devices in a particular load condition or an assistive device in two different load conditions with the same effect on the metabolic power expenditure or the same power consumption of assistive actuators.
 Investigating these specific configurations of the optimal devices helped us to understand how the profiles of devices with the same performances change in a load condition more systematically.
-These cases can also help us to gain insight into the effect of load condition on an assistive device profiles, and clarify how a particular device can be affected by loading assisted subjects with a heavy load.
+These cases can also help us to gain insight into the effect of load condition on assistive device profiles and clarify how a particular device can be affected by loading assisted subjects with a heavy load.

 \begin{figure*}